yogabbagabb/movie-actor-web-scraper/README.md

 ## Roadmap

-The scraper requires up to 20 minutes to finish scraping 250 movies and 125 actors.
+- The scraper requires up to 20 minutes to finish scraping 250 movies and 125 actors.
 Some optimizations are needed to speed this up.
+- The `analysis` and `api` modules need to be bug-patched.
+The former produces charts to show relationships in parsed data; the latter opened a web server to perform queries.

 ## License